nwvipersfootball-web/nwvipers-website-2026/_src/content/news/article/2026-rec-flag-recruitment.md

 There is no registration process required.
 Simply arrive on the day, complete a short participation waiver, and join in.
 Sessions are designed to be welcoming and easy to access for all members.

 ## Who Should Attend?
-Open to all Northwest Vipers members, from experienced players to complete beginners.
+Open to everyone aged 16+, from experienced players to complete beginners.
 Whether you're looking to stay active, learn the game, or reconnect with the club in a relaxed setting, everyone is encouraged to take part.

 ## Why Flag Football?
 Flag football is a non-contact version of American football that focuses on skill, teamwork, and enjoyment.
 It provides an excellent introduction to the sport while offering a fun and social way to stay active throughout the summer.